Select Page

 When eggs are laid, the larvae hatch and feed on microorganisms and other tiny organisms in the water.
 Larvae will remain in the water until they reach maturity and emerge as flying adults.
 Larvae also shed their skin several times as they mature, appearing different in size and shape each time they emit.

-See also How do rats get in house?
+See also How many spiders are in a house?

 Developmental Stages